|

 Picture books are their own unique art form and writing for children has particular and demanding requirements.

-For instance, most picture books contain less than 1,000 words, many less than 500.
+For instance, modern picture books contain less than 1000 words, many less than 300.
+Most picture books consist of 32 pages - that's it.
+(Click here for a great article on word lengths for childrens's books: "Wordcount Dracula" by Jennifer Represents...)
 Trying to fit a good story into such a small amount of text can be hard enough, but getting

-published is usually even harder.
+published is even harder.
 In fact, breaking into the children's

 publishing industry is so difficult, the slot machines in Las Vegas